zhengtianl/elo-merchant-category-recommendation-gold/README.md

-# elo-merchant-category-recommendation-gold
+# elo-merchant-category-recommendation-gold	🥇
-this repo share the golden plan of elo-merchant-category-recommendation
+this repo share the 🥇golden🥇 plan of elo-merchant-category-recommendation
+</br>the data set can be find in [link](https://www.kaggle.com/competitions/elo-merchant-category-recommendation)